Last updated: 2026-04-20

 Should You Buy the 2020 Chevrolet Corvette?

-The 2020 Chevrolet Corvette scores 67/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 67/100, the 2020 Chevrolet Corvette lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-Its complaint rate (14.3 per 10k sold) is above the Coupe segment average of 7.
+Its complaint rate of 14.3 per 10,000 vehicles sold runs above the Coupe segment average of 7.
 The most common reports involve structure (10).

-A pre-purchase inspection is recommended for used examples, with particular attention to structure (10).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to structure (10).
+An extended warranty is worth pricing out.

 Compared to the 2021 Chevrolet Corvette, which scored 4 points higher.
 See also the 2019 Chevrolet Corvette for an earlier comparison.